LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab04/Lab4Instructions.md

 4. Add at least one embedded style to the HTML page.
 5. Use at least on in-line style on the HTML page.

-###Part 2
+### Part 2

-Use lab 2, part 2 as a starting point.
+Use part 2 of lab 2 as a starting point.
 (It was a review site with a home page and at least three review pages.)

 1. Create a external style sheet (.css file) with:
    - At least eight rules.